Troubleshooting

 Browser plugin crashes on page load

-Likely cause: missing Chromium shared memory flags.
-Chromium silently crashes inside Docker when/dev/shm is the default 64 MiB.
+Likely cause: missing Chromium shared memory and sandbox flags.
+Chromium silently crashes inside Docker when /dev/shm is the default 64 MiB, and its user-namespace sandbox needs an extra capability.

 Fix: restart the container with --shm-size=256m --cap-add=SYS_ADMIN.
-Both flags are required; neither alone is enough.
+Both flags are the officially documented Playwright-in-Docker configuration; neither alone is enough.

 Still stuck